 – Municipal Open Government Units will be created

 – The functioning of COCODEs and COMUDE will be improved with the use of performance indicators.

 – A digital portal for citizen participation will be opened.

 – Wifi points will be installed in prioritised communities.

 – An institutional accountability of the work plan of the municipalities will be carried out.

-This pilot project not only pursues institutional training at the municipal level but also creates an environment of co-responsibility in municipal policy based on citizen participation, the inclusion of vulnerable groups and the gender perspective, which are a management model for other institutions and themes .
+This pilot project not only aims to build institutional capacity at the municipal level, but also to create an environment of co-responsibility in municipal policy based on citizen participation, the inclusion of vulnerable groups and the gender perspective, which will be a management model for other institutions and issues.